YashB63/GFG-Daily-Questions/README.md

     The problem is to check whether the decimal representation of a given binary number is divisible by 5 or not.

+Day 90:

+  Q1: First element to occur k times:

+    Given an array of n integers.
+    Find the first element that occurs atleast k number of times.
+    If no such element exists in the array, then expect the answer to be -1.

+  Q2: Large number division:

+    Given a large number (represented as string S)
+    which has to divided by another number (represented as int data type D).
+    The task is to find division of these numbers.

+  Q3: Smallest number in one swap:

+    Given a non-negative number N. The task is to apply at most one swap operation on the number N so that the result is the smallest possible number.

+    Note: Input and Output should not contain leading zeros.